Appellate Division Courthouse of New York State: Other spaces

 The lawyers' anteroom is located at the southeastern corner of the building, on 25th Street; most of the room's original decorations are still extant.
 It is accessed by paneled wooden doors at the southern end of the main hall's east wall.
 The lawyers' anteroom has elaborate woodwork doorways and window frames, and the plaster ceiling has a frieze and cornice.
 In addition, there are ornate, paneled coat stalls with decorations such as griffins and finials, and there are stained-glass windows on the north wall (shared with the main courtroom), behind the coat stalls.
 The anteroom has holes for holding canes and hooks for holding hats, which are illuminated by the stained-glass windows.
 There is also a lawyers' room next to the waiting room, with similar decorations to the lawyers' anteroom.
 Bronze-and-glass lights adorn both the lawyers' room and the anteroom.

 Placed on the western half of the ground floor, near Madison Avenue, are the judges' chambers and other rooms, including clerks' and stenographers' offices.
 A private passage allows judges to access an elevator to the second floor without running into other occupants.

 On the second story are the library, judges' quarters, stenographers' room, and bathrooms.
 Each of the judges' quarters has a large antechamber attached to it, and there was also a consultation room.
 The third floor has one additional judge's quarters due to a lack of space on the second story.
 There are also janitors' rooms and storage rooms on the third floor.
 The basement, accessed directly from the street, had attendants' rooms, as well as an engine room and a public bathroom.
-The cellar is used as storage space and a heating plant.
+The cellar was used as storage space and a heating plant.
 To the north of the original courthouse is the six-story annex, which contains additional offices and is connected to the original courthouse by various hallways.